 Field of Study: Italian Language and Literature

 Programs in Italian language and literature teach people the spoken and written traditions of Italy.
-Students learn how Italian words began and the language developed.
-They study Italian and its dialects.
-They also learn how to apply the knowledge to business and technology.

 You can prepare for this program by taking courses in high school that prepare you for college.
 This typically includes four years of English, three years of math, three years of social studies, and two years of science.
 Some colleges also require two years of a second language.

 - World Geography